celestk/gitactions/README.md

 Hi, this is my GitActions project.

-A Telegram Bot will receive a random Programming Tip (from the book "Pragmatic Programmer") at a scheduled time 3 times a day.
+A Telegram Bot will receive a random Programming Joke 3 times a day.

 <h4>1.
 Create the Node JS app</h4>
 <ul>- Save tips in a json file</ul>
-<ul>- Write javascript code to extract a random tip</ul>
+<ul>- Write javascript code to extract a random joke</ul>

 <h4>2.
 Create Telegram Bot</h4>